 Allison Peabody Room (1,536 Square Feet)

 Located on the upper level in the orignal lobby of the Abe Martin Lodge.
-The Allison Peabody Room features hard wood floors, blanked on each end by fireplaces, stonework and an open beamed ceiling, the epitome of rustic elecgance.
+The Allison Peabody Room features hard wood floors, flanked on each end by fireplaces, stonework and an open-beamed ceiling, the epitome of rustic elegance.
 Versatile and charming, the Allison Peabody room is the most desired meeting space.

 Ms. Priness Room (1,012 Square Feet)